Santa Cruz County Sheriff's Office Mission

 Legal Limitations: California Vehicle Code 40202c: Any peace officer, including the issuing officer, who alters, conceals, modifies, nullifies, or destroys any "notice" of parking violation once issued, is in violation and guilty of a misdemeanor.
 However, this law does provide means by which the issuing officer may recommend "dismissal" of parking citations under specific circumstances.
 To comply with the provisions of 40202c CVC, the Santa Cruz County Sheriff's Office began a policy where requests for citation dismissal would be denied except as provided below: The issuing officer is in agreement that the violation did not occur "Interest of Justice" and/or "Extenuating circumstances" Mistake of Fact - Officer Error.

-Section 23113A of the California Vehicle Code (CVC) grants the Santa Cruz County Sheriff's Office the authority to enforce ALL California Vehicle Code laws and violations thereof within the Cabrillo College District properties to include but not limited to; parking lots, roadways, driveways, sidewalks, walking paths and common areas.
-In addition, the District may adopt its own regulations in an effort to provide adequate parking while allowing for the safe movement of both pedestrians and vehicles throughout the District’s property (Cabrillo AP 6750)
+Section 21113 of the California Vehicle Code (CVC) grants the Santa Cruz County Sheriff's Office the authority to enforce all California Vehicle Code laws within the Cabrillo College District properties to include but not limited to; parking lots, roadways, driveways, sidewalks, walking paths and common areas.
+In addition, the district may adopt its own regulations in an effort to provide adequate parking while allowing for the safe movement of both pedestrians and vehicles throughout the District's property (Cabrillo AP 6750)